jmunixusers/presentations/welcome-to-vm.md

 one of two methods: typing commands on the command-line or using the provided scripts on your machine.

 The way that Ansible knows how to configure your computer is by reading a set of files, called **playbooks**.
 The playbooks are resumable, which means that if for any reason you need to cancel the playbook while it's running, you can do so (press Ctrl + C), and then you can run it again whenver it is convenient.

 ### Configuring using the provided scripts

-On your desktop, there are a few files with the names of various CS courses.
-One-by-one, double-click the name of each course you're in, wait for it to complete, and then double-click the name of another course you're taking.
+On your desktop or in the menu there is a shortcut called "JMU CS VM Configuration."
+Open this tool and select the courses that you need to have your virtual machine set up for.
+Once you've selected the necessary courses, click "Run."
+You can watch the status in the black terminal window within the program and you will receive a notification when the configuration is complete.

 ### Configuring using the command line